andikahiro21/markona/server/readme.md

 ```
 {
-    "message": "Phone have been deleted"
+    "message": "Menu have been deleted"
 }
 ```